-When you and your spouse file a joint tax return, you report your combined incomes on the same return and you can claim two personal exemptions—one for each spouse.
-This is the case even if only one of you earned income.
-You can also claim personal exemptions for any dependents you might have, such as a qualifying child or children or a qualifying relative.
+When you and your spouse file a joint tax return, you report your combined incomes on the same return.
+You can then claim two personal exemptions through 2017—one for each spouse.

 When You File a Separate Married Return or As Head of Household

-You can also claim a personal exemption for your spouse without filing a joint return if:
+You could also claim a personal exemption for your spouse without filing a joint return if:

-- Your spouse therefore doesn't file a tax return of her own.
+- Your spouse doesn't file a tax return of her own